Last Updated on October 3, 2023

 - Gaining weight and having difficulty losing it

-Symptoms of polycystic ovary syndrome vary from woman to woman.
-Only a medical professional can diagnose whether or not you have PCOS.
+PCOS symptoms are diverse, so only a medical professional can diagnose whether or not you have PCOS.

 How is PCOS diagnosed?